4th of July Email Marketing Ideas

 Ways to grab attention

-There are three major ways to get customers’ attention on this holiday once they open your emails:
+There are the major ways to get customers’ attention on this holiday once they open your emails:

 - and appropriate email design.

 Shortly speaking, the subject line is the most important element of any email marketing campaign, apart from the sender’s name.
-Of course, it makes sense because customers see it even before opening the email.
-And if they the subject line is not catchy, recipients are likely to just delete the email without opening it.
-Have not convinced you yet?
+Of course, it makes sense because customers see it before opening the email.
+And if the subject line is not catchy, recipients are likely to just delete the email without even opening it.

 Subject line examples